yucheng1992/CSCI-GA.3033.2015.recitation/README.md

 ### Slices
 [Slices] [3] are a type that can be considered a lightweight array.
 More accurately, it is an abstraction of a view into an array that contains a pointer to the array, a length, and a capacity.
 Since functions in Go have call-by-value semantics, for larger data sets we can pass a slice more efficiently than an actual array.
 This also allows one to acheive the same effect as call-by-reference, since modifying an element of a slice will allow changes to the backing array to be visible to the caller.

-We can create a slice by taking a slice of an existing array or creating a new slice and associated backing array) in one step.
+We can create a slice by taking a slice of an existing array, or creating a new slice and associated backing array in one step.
 The following code shows how to create slices and assign elements:

 	package main